 Issues that could lengthen the divorce process include:

-According to a study by Martindale Nolo Research, the average divorce takes 12 months to complete with divorce attorneys.
-Whether you have children with your spouse affects this timing: about 11 months if no children and about 15 months if children are involved.
+According to a study by Martindale Nolo Research, the average divorce takes 12 months to complete with divorce attorneys — or 15 months if children are involved.

-While the signup process may vary by service, in general you’ll:
+While the signup process may vary by service, you’ll typically follow these steps:

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.